joinpursuit/Pursuit-Core-iOS-Unit1-Assignment3/README.md

 ### Part 1a: Command Line Math Stuff

-Incorporate mathStuffFactory(_:) that we worked on in Closures Two into a command line application.
+Incorporate mathStuffFactory(_:) into a command line application.
 Parse input from the user into operator, and two operands, run the operation and return the answer.
 Reject non-conforming ops with a message.

 For example, your console might look like this: